phanng0605/cpp_practice/projects/workstealing_pool/README.md

 ## Notes

 The internal deque uses `std::mutex` for clarity.
-The learning focus is the scheduler architecture: how work moves between threads and how the pool knows when it is truly idle.
+Scheduler architecture: how work moves between threads and how the pool knows when it is truly idle.

 ## Code layout
 - `include/work_stealing_thread_pool.hpp`: thread pool + work stealing logic.